Who We Are

 After completing the second backpack, I began to ponder what it would be like to have a company that would embody the backpacks that I had given away; a company that would embody Adventure and Hope.

-Our goal is to specialize in making backpacks, sleeping bags, jackets, and tents.
+Our goal is to specialize in making backpacks, sleeping bags, jackets, tents and outdoor clothing.
 But we couldn't start there.
 As the old saying goes, you have to crawl before you walk.
 So, we began the journey by designing tee shirts, sweatshirts, and hats that represent the heart behind Alpaca and propel us forward to making awesome, quality gear.
-You might say, "There's plenty of quality gear out there already," and I would agree with you.
-But is that sleeping bag insulated with the best insulating, naturally-occurring fiber in the world?
-And is that backpack you bought providing Adventure for you while also providing Hope to someone in need?

 Our goal is also to give a portion of our profits to provide Hope to people in need.
 We are doing this by supporting clean water projects in Nepal, and we hope to expand into more countries.
 Clean water in America is readily available, but it isn't in other countries.
 The World Health Organization estimates that 3.6 million people a year die from diseases in dirty water.
-That's a staggering number, and it can be a bit overwhelming.
-But there are organizations out there that are helping those people have clean drinking water.
-And we want to use Adventure to provide Hope to those people!
+So we decided to combine our passion for the outdoors with meeting others’ needs.